 The tax reason that some people give up LPR status relates to the obligation to file a U.S. tax return, and in most cases pay taxes, as a U.S. resident.
-By surrendering the green card, it may be possible to terminate U.S. tax obligations.
+By officially surrendering the green card, it might be possible to terminate U.S. tax obligations.
 To be sure that this is a worthwhile strategy, the LPR would be wise to consult a qualified tax adviser, such as a Certified Public Accountant (CPA) or tax attorney.

-The most common travel reason to surrender a green card is that the LPR has spent more than a year abroad and has no intention of resuming permanent residency in the United States but would like to visit the U.S. for holiday or business.
+The most common travel reason for LPRS to surrender a green card is that they have spent more than a year abroad deliberately, and have no intention of resuming permanent residency in the United States, though they might like to visit the U.S. at times for holiday or business.

 The procedure to surrender a green card/LPR status is fairly straightforward.
-The LPR simply needs to contact the local U.S. embassy or consulate and make an appointment.
-The embassy or consular official will provide USCIS Form I-407, Abandonment of Lawful Permanent Resident Status.
+The LPR simply needs to fill out and submit USCIS Form I-407, Abandonment of Lawful Permanent Resident Status.

-Once the LPR has completed and submitted the I-407 and surrendered the green card, this act is irrevocable – it cannot be undone.
-The result is that the former LPR now may need a visa to travel to the U.S. or may be able to travel without a visa under the Visa Waiver Program, which applies to citizens of certain countries.
+Once an LPR has completed and submitted the I-407 and surrendered the green card, this act is irrevocable, meaning it cannot be undone.
+The result is that the former LPR now might need a visa for future travel to the United States, or might be able to travel without a visa under the Visa Waiver Program, which applies only to citizens of certain countries.

 You will also, on future trips to the United States, need to carry your USCIS response to your I-407 with you.